 Reproductive and maternal health

-In addition to the 13 life-saving commodities, IDA offers hormonal contraceptives, intrauterine devices (IUDs), female and male condoms, folic acid, Clean Delivery Kits, Diarrhoea Kits and child nutrition products.
+In addition to the above-mentioned products and commodities, IDA also offers iron-folic acid, Clean Delivery Kits and Diarrhoea Kits.